artiom-matvei/foodcalc/README.md

 # foodcalc

-Application is deployed at https://nutrient-calculator.herokuapp.com/ (taken down because of a bug that was found, only one user eaten food is shown because it was hard coded in template variable in eaten_food() function in app.py.
-Change user_id=2 to user_id=user_id and I think it should work.)
+Application is deployed at https://nutrient-calculator.herokuapp.com/

 1. To use it, create an account by registering.
 2. Login with the credentials.